ELPROFESSOR96/discord-developer-badge-bot/README.md

 set the entry point to "main_bot.py"

-next you must run the code ONCE.
-If you get a error message in the console your all good

 wait for the command to run through.

-Once it's run through you must get your bot token so go to https://discord.com/developers/applications
+Once it's run through you must get your bot token so go to <a href="https://discord.com/developers/applications" target="_blank">Discord Developer Portal</a>

 ![Screen Shot 2022-12-05 at 3 38 04 pm](https://user-images.githubusercontent.com/117503464/205550945-cba29b4d-0215-46de-aa55-3b06e235b739.png)